Nazreen-219/Nazreen-219/README.md

 - 🤝 I’m looking for help with **Improving JavaScript skills and understanding web performance**

-- 💬 Ask me about **Web development, responsive design, Pyton ,and databases**
+- 💬 Ask me about **Web development, responsive design, Python ,and databases**

 - 📫 How to reach me **qureshi992005@gmail.com**